 My Future Plans for This Code

 I open sourced this mostly because I find it useful for myself.
-I'm using it as the foundation for my own early-stage company, and since nobody really knows or cares who I am yet, I figured I'd just leave this as a solid boilerplate for when I want to experiment with ideas or quickly prototype something.
+I'm using it as the foundation for my own early-stage company, and since nobody really knows or cares who I am, I figured I'd just leave this as a solid boilerplate for when I want to experiment with ideas or quickly prototype something.

 Visit the repos on github at the links below: